Frederick, Duke of Saxe-Altenburg

 Frederick, Duke of Saxe-Hildburghausen (29 April 1763 in Hildburghausen – 29 September 1834 in Altenburg), was duke of Saxe-Hildburghausen (1780–1826) and duke of Saxe-Altenburg (1826–1834).

 Early life

+Birth and family

+A miniature portrait of the young Prince Frederick, c.
+1780.

+Prince Frederick was born on 29 April 1763 in Hildburghausen in the Duchy of Saxe-Hildburghausen, one of the small socalled Ernestine duchies in Central Germany governed by dukes of the Ernestine line of the House of Wettin.
 He was the youngest child, but only son, of Ernst Frederick III, Duke of Saxe-Hildburghausen, by his third wife, Princess Ernestine of Saxe-Weimar.
+Among his godparents was King Frederick V of Denmark, whose sister, Princess Louise, had been Duke Ernst Frederick III's first wife.

 Education

 The prince was initially educated by the city clergyman Johann Ulrich Röder, who sent him to the Gotha court in 1778 for further training under the privy councillors von Lichtenstein and Johann Karl von der Becke.
 In 1779, Frederick went to Vienna and was introduced to the court there by his great-grand uncle, Prince Joseph of Saxe-Hildburghausen.

 Regency

 Frederick succeeded his father as Duke of Saxe-Hildburghausen in 1780, when he was seventeen years old; because of this, his great-grand uncle, Prince Joseph of Saxe-Hildburghausen, assumed the regency on his behalf.
 His great-grand-uncle had a significant influence on him, and through his mediation, he married Charlotte Georgine of Mecklenburg-Strelitz.